If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Your Keywords and Categories

-If there’s one thing you should not be guessing on… it’s this.
+If there’s one thing you should not be guessing on…it’s this.

 Keywords and categories are how Amazon decides where your book shows up.
 Get them right, and your book gets seen.
+Get them wrong, and your book basically disappears.

 You can find my article on choosing your keywords here: https://bookishnerd.com/amazing-kindle-keywords/